ten7/flightdeck-web-8.0/README.md

 ## Extending

 Often, you may wish to build a custom container on top of this one which includes your website.
-To see an example of this, see the [ten7/flight-deck-drupal](https://github.com/ten7/flight-deck-drupal) example container.
+To see an older example of this, see the [ten7/flight-deck-drupal](https://github.com/ten7/flight-deck-drupal) example container.

-## Part of Flight Deck
+## Part of Flightdeck

-This container is part of the [Flight Deck library](https://github.com/ten7/flight-deck) of containers for Drupal local development and production workloads on Docker, Swarm, and Kubernetes.
+This container is part of the [Flightdeck](https://flightdeck.ten7.com) set of containers for Drupal local development and production workloads on Docker, Swarm, and Kubernetes.

-Flight Deck is used and supported by [TEN7](https://ten7.com/).
+Flightdeck is used and supported by [TEN7](https://ten7.com/).

 ## Debugging